 The Southland District Council offers ratepayers the option to pay their rates by direct debit by any of the following frequencies:

-Just download this form [PDF, 235 KB], fill in your details, sign, and return it to:
+Just download direct debit form [PDF, 308 KB], fill in your details, sign, and return it to:

 Southland District Council